gfwilliams/workshop-nodeconfeu2022/website.md

 * Click on the page and a Web Bluetooth prompt should pop up - select your Bangle.js

 And now your Bangle will show updated information direct from the webpage!

+**Note:** to run your bookmarklet on Android, you need to type the bookmarklet's name into Chrome's address bar and run it from there, rather than running it from the Bookmarks page.

 ## Next steps?